Amersham A Cappella

-The chorus has just around 70 members, from all walks of life, who mostly live in or around Buckinghamshire (with some travelling from further afield to be part of the chorus).
+The chorus has just over 70 members, from all walks of life, who mostly live in or around Buckinghamshire and Hertfordshire (with some travelling from further afield to be part of the chorus).
 As a registered charity itself, the chorus invests considerable time and effort working to support their local community, in particular by supporting charitable endeavours wherever possible.

 Their album "Wow!
 It's Amersham A Cappella", released in 2016 came 2nd place in the International 2016 Contemporary A Cappella Awards for Best Barbershop Album of the Year.

 History

 The chorus was formed in January 1982 by Ian Stone – a member of the local men's barbershop group, initially as the "wives and girlfriends" of that chorus.
 The group was called Chiltern Harmony, and under Ian Stone's direction, became members of LABBS (The Ladies' Association of British Barbershop Singers) later that year.
 Over the next few years the chorus grew in number and won a number of accolades as chorus directorship was passed from Ian Stone to Wendy Searle to Gay McBride, and is currently directed by Helen Lappert.

 In 2007, to match the young, dynamic vibe of the chorus, the group changed its name to Amersham A Cappella, the name by which the chorus is known today.